 Developing Criteria for Evaluating Sources of Capital

-There are hundreds of funding sources available to businesses and it can be difficult to make sense of them.
-Yet it’s important to find the right balance because your choice of funding will impact your ability to achieve your goals.
+There are hundreds of funding sources available to businesses, and it can be challenging to make sense of them.
+Yet, it’s crucial to find the right balance because your choice of funding will impact your ability to achieve your goals.

 So, before diving into a list of options, when I work with clients who want to raise capital, we start by looking at the state of the business and setting goals.
 This allows us to establish criteria to guide our decisions and narrow our choices to the right mix and types of capital for their needs.

-There are many things to consider, but in the end, I want to get to the bottom of the following questions:
+There is much to consider.
+But, ultimately, I want to get to the bottom of the following questions:

 How Much Capital Do You Need and When?

-Gaining clarity on why you need money, what you plan to spend it on, and when you will need it is critical.
+It is critical to be clear about why you need money, what you plan to spend it on, and when you will need it.
 Not only will potential investors and lenders require this information, but it can help you determine which sources of capital are suitable for you.

 How Much are You Willing to “Pay” for Capital?

 There is always a cost to raising money.
 Some forms of capital are cheap, like friends and family or low-interest bank loans.
-But there’s still a long-term financial or emotional cost to such loans, which you must factor into your decision.
+But there are still long-term financial or emotional costs that you must factor into your decision.

 Equity capital or grants, on the other hand, can be a huge relief for companies in growth mode who can’t afford to spend money on interest.
-But there’s a significant amount of time involved in securing and servicing such funding.
-And, in most cases, you must be willing to give up some amount of control.
+But there is a significant amount of time involved in securing and servicing such funding.
+And, in most cases, you must be willing to give up some control.

-What Level of Effort and/or Risk Can You Absorb?
+What Level of Effort or Risk Can You Absorb?

 If you’ve reached a point of maturity with your business where you have the resources and desire to pursue and manage less risky sources of capital, it may be worth your while.
 For those who are just getting started, however, this may not be an option.